AvanAvi/AvanAvi/README.md

 ## About Me 💻

 yaml
 name: Avan Avi

 education:
-- Master's In Informatics: Resilient and secure Cyber Physical Systems
+- Master of Science In Informatics: Resilient and secure Cyber Physical Systems
-- "B".tech Computer Science and Engineering
+- Bachelor of Technology in Computer Science and Engineering

 fields_of_interests:
 - Distributed Computing